Overruling DA’s Office, Judge Calls for Amtrak Driver’s Arrest

 Sprague, the attorney for the Jacobs family, balked at Bostian’s excuse Thursday at a press conference.

-“Can you imagine someone driving down Market Street at 100 miles per hour … and the DA saying we don’t have a basis for prosecuting anybody,” Sprauge asked.
+“Can you imagine someone driving down Market Street at 100 miles per hour … and the DA saying we don’t have a basis for prosecuting anybody,” Sprague asked.

-Thomas Kline and Robert Mongeluzzi, attorneys for 32 other crash victims, joined Sprauge in his request for criminal charges.
+Thomas Kline and Robert Mongeluzzi, attorneys for 32 other crash victims, joined Sprague in his request for criminal charges.

 Neither the attorneys nor the DA’s office returned calls requesting comment.